2206532/CS220AU-DP-2022/README.md

 ## TODO
 ### in week 3
 - Copy notes into private notes
--  Start to find work out ideas for what I want to make my website about
+-  Start to work out ideas for what I want to make my website about
+-